Sign up to our Newsletter

 Before building a schedule, you need to set a date to write your LSAT to know what you’re working towards and to make your plan more concrete!
 If you have a date set, you will be under more pressure to stick to your schedule and reach the finish line.

 If possible, you should allocate enough time to study for and take two LSAT tests in case your first one doesn’t go as well as planned!
-Almost 50% of the 2022 test takers had to retake the LSAT, so err on the side of caution by giving yourself ample opportunity to reach your target score.
+Many students have to retake the LSAT, so err on the side of caution by giving yourself ample opportunity to reach your target score.

 Your Studying Methods